cgwire/kitsu/docs/nft/README.md

 Filling out the breakdown helps you with the assembly of the NFT Collections.
-With the breakdown, you have all the details of the assets you need to add to create your NFT Collection, and we are sure to omit nothing.
+With the breakdown, you have all the details of the assets you need to add to create your NFT Collection and we are sure we will omit nothing.

 On the dropdown menu, choose **BREAKDOWN**.